Magnetization, excitations, and microwave power absorption in transition-metal/rare-earth ferrimagnets with disorder: Introduction

 Spin waves in ferromagnets were introduced by Felix Bloch \citep{Bloch}.
 The discussion of uniform oscillations of the magnetization induced by the ac magnetic field in the microwave frequency range -- the Ferromagnetic Resonance (FMR) goes back to Griffiths \citep{Griffiths}, Kittel \citep{Kittel}, and Walker \citep{Walker-PRB1957}.
 Spin waves in both ferro- and antiferromagnets were studied in great detail in the book of Akhiezer, Bar'yakhtar, and Peletminskii \citep{ABP-SpinWaves}, see also Ref.\ {[}\onlinecite{Lectures}{]}.
 Early on, a detailed computation of the frequencies of the magnetic resonance in ferrimagnets appeared in the work of Wangsness \citep{Wangsness-PR1953} and was discussed in relation to the magnetic resonance in rare-earth garnets by Kittel \citep{Kittel-PR1959}.
-It was later re-derived and generalized for spin waves with a finite wave vector by solving the Landau-Lifshitz equation for classical spins and by diagonalizing quantum spin Hamiltonians in several papers, see, e.g., Refs. {[}\onlinecite{Lin-PRB1988,Zhang-JPhys1997,Karchev-JPhys2008,Okuno-APLExpress2019,Haltz-PRB2022,Sanchez-PRB2025}{]}.
+It was later re-derived and generalized for spin waves with a finite wave vector by solving the Landau-Lifshitz equation for classical spins and by diagonalizing quantum spin Hamiltonians: see, e.g., Refs. {[}\onlinecite{Lin-PRB1988,Zhang-JPhys1997,Karchev-JPhys2008,Okuno-APLExpress2019,Haltz-PRB2022,Sanchez-PRB2025}{]}.
 Numerous experiments, see, e.g., Refs.\ {[}\onlinecite{Pardavi-JMM2000,Binder-PRB2006,Stanciu-PRB2006,Okuno-APLExpress2019,Kim-Nature2020}{]}, confirmed theoretical expectations regarding hardening of the magnetic resonance, and spin waves in general, on approaching the angular momentum compensation point in ferrimagnets.

-Compensation of the angular momentum in ferrites also leads to the increase of the domain-wall velocities, see, e.g., the experimental work \citep{Siddiqui-PRB2018}, as well as Ref. \citep{Garanin1992}, where nonlinear mobility of the domain wall was calculated with the account of the thermal disordering of the RE subsystem with the help of the Landau-Lifshitz-Bloch equation \citep{Garanin1998}.
+Compensation of the angular momentum in ferrimagnets also leads to the increase of the domain-wall velocities, see, e.g., the experimental work \citep{Siddiqui-PRB2018}.
+In Ref. \citep{Garanin1992}, nonlinear mobility of the domain wall was calculated with the account of the thermal disordering of the RE subsystem with the help of the Landau-Lifshitz-Bloch (LLB) equation \citep{Garanin1998}.
+In Ref. \citep{Chubykalo2012}, ultrafast magnetization switching in ferrimagnets caused by a heat pulse was studied using the LLB equation.

 Motivation for our work is threefold.
 Firstly, while theoretical papers on magnetic resonance in ferrimagnets have been abundant, studies of their temperature dependence have been scarce.
 The latter is especially important when exchange interaction between spins within the RE sublattice is negligible, while the intersublattice coupling is weak relative to the exchange in the TM sublattice.
 This is the case in widely studied transition-metal/rare-earth ferrimagnetic compounds, such as FeGd, CoCd, and FeCoGd alloys.
 At low temperature, RE spins are mostly aligned opposite to the Fe and Co spins by the Fe-Gd and Co-Gd antiferromagnetic exchange interaction.
 At elevated temperatures, they begin to fluctuate widely and disorder stronger than the TM spins.
 This can result in the inversion of the Néel vector (spin-flip), resulting in the total magnetization being directed along the applied field.